Engee documentation

 Description

-To apply pulse shaping by interpolating the input signal using a FIR filter with raised cosine, follow the steps below:
+To apply pulse shaping by interpolating the input signal using a raised cosine FIR filter, follow these steps:

 1. Create an object EngeeComms.RaisedCosineTransmitFilter and set its properties.

-2. Call the object with arguments as if it were a function.
+2. Call an object with arguments as if it were a function.

 Syntax